2.1 Sources and triggers for investigations

 2.2.1 Compliance operations and transactional due diligence

 The concerns in the United States are similar.
-The Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stated in their Resource Guide to the Foreign Corrupt Practices Act (FCPA) that they will be less likely to prosecute an acquiror that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.
-Without delving into the pros and cons of voluntary disclosure, US law enforcement and regulatory agencies generally treat acquirors similarly even when the disclosure does not relate to potential FCPA violations, but to other issues such as money laundering and trade sanctions.
+The Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stated in their Resource Guide to the Foreign Corrupt Practices Act (FCPA) that they will be less likely to prosecute an acquirer that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.
+Recently, US Deputy Assistant Attorney General Matthew Miner stated that the DOJ’s revised FCPA Corporate Enforcement Policy (providing for a presumption of a declination of prosecution with disgorgement of ill-gotten gains, assuming no aggravating circumstances, for companies that voluntarily disclose, fully co-operate and fully remediate) would apply to acquirers in a merger or acquisition.
+Without delving into the pros and cons of voluntary disclosure, US law enforcement and regulatory agencies generally treat acquirers similarly even when the disclosure does not relate to potential FCPA violations, but to other issues such as money laundering and trade sanctions.

 Given these expectations in the United Kingdom, United States and elsewhere, a party offering to warrant that it has not engaged in corrupt practices or other criminal activity will not provide adequate comfort without objective assessment of the risk profile, which is, itself, an exercise in investigation and analysis.
 For example, in the case of the three primary areas of financial crime risk (money laundering, sanctions, bribery and corruption), further enquiry may be required to investigate and assess the risk presented by politically exposed persons (PEPs), transactions involving higher risk jurisdictions or business practices, complex transactional structures characterised by opacity as to source of funds and ultimate beneficiaries.